-Jury Instructions: The Delaware Courts post the Pattern Jury Instructions for Civil Practice for free.
+Jury Instructions: The Delaware Courts post the Civil Pattern Jury Instructions for free.
 For sophisticated searching, they are also available on Westlaw (DE-JICIV).

 Practice Treatises: For cases in the Chancery Court, see Corporate and Commercial Practice in Delaware Court of Chancery (Lexis/Matthew Bender; available on Lexis).
-For cases in the Superior Court, see the free online treatise Delaware Trial Handbook by Finger and Slanina, LLC and What Civil Court Judges Want You to Know, a December 2011 CLE presentation by three Superior Court Judges (NBI).
+For cases in the Superior Court, see the free online treatise Delaware Trial Handbook by Finger and Slanina, LLC and What Civil Court Judges Want You to Know, an NBI CLE presentation by three Superior Court Judges .
 For appellate cases see the Delaware Appellate Handbook by the Delaware Supreme Court Rules Advisory Committee.

 D. Additional Useful Information

 Business Search: You can look up corporations and LLCs registered in Delaware through the Name Search posted by the Division of Corporations.
 Use the Online Status page to find out if the registration is still active.
 For questions, call the Division of Corporations at 302-739-3077.